resheku/my-awesome/README.md

 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
-- [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
-Great for AI agents and CI/CD.
+- [dagger/dagger](https://github.com/dagger/dagger) - The agent-ready test platform.
+Test any codebase end-to-end, repeatably and at scale.
+Runs locally, in your CI server, or directly in the cloud.
-- [dagu-org/dagu](https://github.com/dagu-org/dagu) - A versatile, lightweight workflow engine with builtin Web UI.
+- [dagu-org/dagu](https://github.com/dagu-org/dagu) - A versatile, lightweight workflow engine for small teams.
+Builtin Web UI.
 Define workflow in a simple declarative YAML format.
 Execute them anywhere, compose complex pipelines from reusable sub-workflows, and distribute tasks across workers.
 Just works without complex infrastructure.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [data-catering/insta-infra](https://github.com/data-catering/insta-infra) - Quickstart for any service
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.